stackbill/docs/docs/marketplace-docs/hosting-apps/OWNCLOUD.md

 myhostname = $hostname
 ~~~

- Restart postfix using the command
+ Restart the postfix using the command
 ~~~
 systemctl restart postfix
 ~~~

  Once the above step is completed.
-You can check outgoing Emails usinf the command
+You can check outgoing Emails using the command
 ~~~
 echo "Postfix test" | mail -s "Subject" test@gmail.com"
 ~~~

 Initially, the Emails will be dropped into the SPAM folder.
 As this is a NEW IP the reputation is unknown.
 Once the reputation is calculated based on the incoming and outgoing emails.
 The emails will be dropped in the INBOX.